Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Custom columns

-It is possible to reorder, extend or completely redefine data columns displayed by the component.
+You can reorder, extend or completely redefine data columns displayed by the component.
 By default, special `$thumbnail` and `displayName` columns are rendered.

-A custom set of columns can look like the following:
+A custom set of columns might look like the following:

 ```html
 <adf-document-list ...>